 - Professional experience and contacts are developed.
 These can be valuable when beginning a career or applying to graduate school.

 Students may be eligible for part time employment at Rice through Federal Work Study or Rice Work.
 To be eligible, undergraduate and graduate students must be enrolled in at least six credit hours and five credit hours, respectively at Rice University as well as meet other program specific requirements.

 Federal Work Study is a part-time employment program for students who have demonstrated financial need according to eligibility criteria set forth by the federal government.
 Students are limited to earning the dollar amount shown on their award letter.

 Through Federal Work Study, 75% of the students’ wages are paid with a federal grant and 25% are paid by the department that employs them.
 The Office of Financial Aid pays any fringe.
 For additional information, click here.

 Rice Work is an institutional student employment program sponsored by various academic and administrative departments.
 Rice Work does not require a student to demonstrate financial need or to complete the financial aid process.
 For additional information, click here.

-Students may use the Rice Job Board to view and apply for jobs whether the jobs are funded through Rice Work or Federal Work Study (FWS).
+Students may use the Handshake Job Board to view and apply for jobs whether the jobs are funded through Rice Work or Federal Work Study (FWS).
 Registered supervisors may view and hire applicants for posted positions.

 Students being hired for the first time must also submit a completed Form I-9 and Form W-4.
 Students may not access a SPAF, begin work, nor be paid until the Form I-9 is completed.
 For more details on what is required to complete the I-9 Form, please click here or visit I-9 Central.